The problems with self-publishing on Amazon

 This is a wider issue faced by all writers

 The publishing industry has started to point the finger at Amazon, calling out their enormous market power - estimated at 40% of all physical books and a staggering 90% of all eBooks sales in the US alone.
-They claim Amazon uses this to manipulate books sales across their platform, using predatory pricing and other anti-competitive tactics, driving down the returns for others publishers and authors.
+They claim Amazon uses this to manipulate book sales across their platform, using predatory pricing and other anti-competitive tactics, driving down the returns for other publishers and authors.

 The sad outcome of all this is that most writers can no longer make a living out of their craft.